 Below, are answers to the most commonly asked questions that we receive from our "friends," (a.k.a. customers).
-If you have a question that is not on this page, then please feel free to submit your question by clicking here [TAKES CUSTOMERS PRESENTLY TO AN ONLINE CONTACT FORM.].
+If you have a question that is not on this page, then please feel free to submit your question by clicking here.
 We will do our best to get an answer directly to you within two business days.

 The mission and vision for Stührling Original has been to deliver fine Swiss engineered timepieces to a broader audience than traditionally had been purchasing them.
 In striving to achieve this vision (on the distribution side of things) it has been, and remains, the direction of Stührling Original to specialize in electronic retailing.
 This means that Stührling Original timepieces will be found online (on the Internet), on home-shopping television, and in direct mail catalogs.

 The following are some of our more significant Internet partners:

 If you cannot easily pull the crown out and away from the case to wind or set the time, then your watch most likely contains a “screw-down” crown.

 Most Stührling Original watches are equipped with a “pull out” crown with dual “O” rings, which will accommodate water resistance to fifty meters.
 This is more than sufficient for most fine timepieces that are made for dress rather than every day wear (especially by men).
 Some of our timepieces are made to endure rougher and tougher wear, particularly in the diver's category.
 For these models, we have included a “screw down” crown to help prevent water infiltration as well as overall rougher wear.